-What are the labeled indications for PACCAL VET-CA1?
+What are the labeled uses (labeled indications) for PACCAL VET-CA1?

 What does the "CA1" in PACCAL-CA1 mean?